COP3530/edugator-content/graph-algorithms/shortest-path/lesson.md

 Thus, the worst case time complexity is O(VE).

 The algorithm may be optimized by skipping over vertices whose distances have not changed in the previous iteration.
-This variation of the algorithmw was introduced by Edward F. Moore in 1959 and is referred to as the *Bellman-Ford-Moore algorithm*.
+This variation of the algorithm was introduced by Edward F. Moore in 1959 and is referred to as the *Bellman-Ford-Moore algorithm*.

 ------